Swirrl/grafter-docs/_howto/921_pipeline.md

 ## Conclusion

-We now have a much more useful set of data and we are going to be able to use it directly in the next part of this overview with the creation of the graphs (FIXME link to graph)
+We now have a much more useful set of data and we are going to be able to use it directly in the next part of this overview with [the creation of the graphs](931_graph.html)